 Should you wish to carry out a market sounding, please first contact Rokos Capital Compliance on: Compliance@rokoscapital.com.

 Alternatively, please call the main switchboard on +44(0)20 3668 9000 and ask to be put through to Rokos Capital’s Compliance team.

 Under Rule 2.2B.5.R of the Financial Conduct Authority's (“FCA”) Conduct of Business Sourcebook, Rokos Capital Management LLP (“RCM”), is required to disclose whether it has an engagement policy in relation to the issuers of investments traded on a regulated market or comparable overseas market (the "Engagement Policy") or, where it does not comply with such requirements, to disclose why it has chosen not to do so.
 Given RCM’s investment approach it has chosen not to have an Engagement Policy for the reasons described below.

 RCM pursues a global macro investment strategy and as such invests across a variety of asset classes and markets globally.
-Exposure to listed issuers on regulated or comparable markets is not a material element of that strategy and where such exposure is taken it is not typically taken on a systematic or activist investor basis.
+Exposure to listed issuers on regulated or comparable markets is not a material element of that strategy and where such exposure is taken it is not typically taken on an activist investor basis.
 Therefore, an Engagement Policy has limited applicability to RCM’s investment strategy given its limited ability to exercise stewardship.
 Were stewardship issues to arise RCM would take a consistent approach to engagement with issuers and their management in all the jurisdictions in which it invests and in that regard has a proxy voting policy.
-So whilst RCM supports the objectives that underline the rationale for development of an Engagement Policy, the nature of its investment strategy is such that it means that it is not practical for it to formally engage with investee companies or carry out shareholder engagement activities at this stage although this remains under continuous review.
+So whilst RCM supports the objectives that underline the rationale for development of an Engagement Policy, the nature of its investment strategy is such that it means that it is not practical for it to formally engage with investee companies or carry out shareholder engagement activities at this stage although this remains under periodic review.